 $8; $7 (ages 65+); $5 (ages 6-17 and students with ID).
 A combination ticket with Homewood Museum is available.

-Save $1 on regular museum admission.
+Save $1 on price of adult admission.

 Hours: Tours depart on the hour Tues.-Fri.
 11-4, Sat.-Sun. noon-4.
 Last tour begins 1 hour before closing.
 Closed Jan.
 1, Easter, July 4, Thanksgiving, Christmas Eve and Christmas.
 Phone ahead to confirm schedule.